The best part of conditional formatting is you can use formulas in it. And, it has a very simple sense to work with formulas.

-And we have used a simply combined IF-AND to highlight the months where the temperature is pretty pleasant.
-Months where the temperature is within 15 Celsius to 35 Celsius, will get colored.
+And we have used a simply combined IF-AND to highlight the months when the temperature is pretty pleasant.
+Months where the temperature is between 15 Celsius to 35 Celsius, will get colored.

 Just like this, you can also use if with or function.

 To highlight every alternate row you can use the following formula n CF.

 By using this formula, every row whose number is odd will be highlighted.
 And, if you want to do vice versa you can use the following formula.